KamilMilewski/tb_refactor_blog/part_I.md

-## Trailblazer Operation - refactor existing Rails codebase - step by step guide.
+## Trailblazer Operation - refactor an existing Rails codebase - step by step guide.
 PART I

-So you heard about [Trailblazer](http://trailblazer.to/), how it can help organize your code (new and existing one).
+So you heard about [Trailblazer](http://trailblazer.to/) and how it can help organize your code (new and existing one).
 You read some official guide and some other articles here and there.
-You heard how Trailblazer allows you to gently refactor existing legacy app step by step.
+You heard how Trailblazer allows you to gently refactor existing legacy apps step by step.
 Today we are going to put this claim to the test.
-To be exact - we will rewrite class written with service object pattern to be a [Trailblazer operation](http://trailblazer.to/guides/trailblazer/2.0/01-operation-basics.html).
+To be exact - we will rewrite a class written with the service object pattern to be a [Trailblazer operation](http://trailblazer.to/guides/trailblazer/2.0/01-operation-basics.html).

 #### Brief introduction to the app at hand
-In our app there are challenges to which users can join.
-Participation is a model holding info about user... participation in given challenge.
-Business logic behind this process is encapsulated in service object invoked in [Grape](https://github.com/ruby-grape/grape#what-is-grape) endpoint.
-Though we don't have unit tests for service object, we have integration tests for participations endpoint on which we will rely for now (later we will write unit tests for operation and possibly skinny down endpoint integration tests as well).
+In our app there are challenges which users can join.
+Participation is a model holding info about user... participation in a given challenge.
+The business logic behind this process is encapsulated in a service object invoked in a [Grape](https://github.com/ruby-grape/grape#what-is-grape) endpoint.
+Though we don't have unit tests for the service object, we have integration tests for the participations endpoint on which we will rely for now (later we will write unit tests for the new operation and possibly skinny down the endpoint integration tests as well).
 Here is how it all looks like at the moment:

 Participations create service object:
 ```ruby